aarontabuchi/prettywiki/README.md

 After completing this project, I decided to come back and practice adding tests.
 I used Cypress to get *nearly* complete end-to-end and functional testing of my entire app.
 The one specification that Cypress couldn't test is the CSS psuedo hover states: [6 year old feature request](https://github.com/cypress-io/cypress/issues/10), so still 100% test coverage with what Cypress can accomplish.

 #### Flaw in my testing
-I used snapshots for the visual testing of the mouseover/hover highlight interaction.
+I used snapshots for the visual testing of the mousemove highlight interaction.
 This works, except in the edge case that the most popular search results for the search string used in my test are changed, and then the test will give a false-positive fail, due to the snapshot differing, but the highlight interaction actually is ok.

 To fix this it looks like I would need to stub my fetch request with fake results so that the search results don't change.
 I'm not sure how I'd implement this in my own app right now, because the fetch is called from the keyup event and sets the fetch results using React state method.